Chris Neill: Comedy roles and performances

-In 2000, Neill became a panelist on shows such as Just a Minute, The Motion Show, and Quote...
+In 2000, Neill became a panellist on shows such as Just a Minute, The Motion Show, and Quote...
 Unquote.
 In Linda Smith's A Brief History of Timewasting, written by and featuring the comedian, he had a regular role as Chris, the live-in builder with a fear of completing any job.
 He also had cameo roles in Sean Lock's 15 Storeys High and The Hudson and Pepperdine Show, as well as writing and presenting a Radio 4 documentary about the legendary Round the Horne star, Betty Marsden.
 He has regularly contributed to the Sunday-morning news magazine programme, Broadcasting House, as well as presenting a weekly feature on MacAulay & Co on BBC Radio Scotland.
 In 2005, 2006, 2008, and 2009, he co-hosted elements of MacAulay & Co along with Fred MacAulay and Sue Perkins as it was broadcast from the Spiegel Tent every morning during two weeks of the Edinburgh Festival.
-Radio 4 and 4 extra "Woof" excellent autobiographical comedy Also features Martin Hyder, Alison Steadman and Isy Suttie.
+His Radio 4 and 4 extra autobiographical comedy show "Woof" features Martin Hyder, Alison Steadman and Isy Suttie.